 Think about it.
 It really is the stuff of magic that the unit is intelligent enough to detect the two players running around on the court, pick out the ball flying across the net and landing on the ground, and then determine which side of the line it landed on!
 Welcome to 2018.
 And its only going to get better from here.

-The end goal is for the system to operate with a margin of error of 20-30 millimetres, and its already pretty close.
+The end goal is for the system to operate with a margin of error of 20-30 millimeters, and its already pretty close.
 While this may not be precise enough for professional tennis players, it is perfectly acceptable for a Sunday tournament match, recreational play or a junior tennis match.
 Plus there is the replay function which allows players to decide for themselves whether a ball was in or out.

 My guess is that it will take another 3-6 months for the software to be 100% complete.
 But that’s purely a guess.
 It could be sooner, it could be later.

-In my mind I imagine Mr. Gentil as a geniuous inventor, perhaps the equivalent to “Doc” Brown, the inventor of the time machine in the Back to the Future trilogy.
+In my mind I imagine Mr. Gentil as a genius inventor, perhaps the equivalent to “Doc” Brown, the inventor of the time machine in the Back to the Future trilogy.
 But a Palo Alto scientist with a basement tool shop who is also a tennis geek and has put his skills to resolving frustrations many amateur tennis players face today.

 In all honesty I wasn’t sure what to expect as the device did sound like the stuff of science fiction.
 But I am extremely impressed with the initial result.
 It is my view that Mr. Gentil is building a device that he would want to use himself.
 And this is why it has so much potential.